The Overworked Preceptor Dilemma

 An overworked preceptor does not mean you must navigate your practicum alone.
 Identify other colleagues who can provide day-to-day guidance.
 Ask your preceptor who else you might consult for various types of questions.
 Often they will be relieved that you have additional resources.

 Other team members may have more availability and can help with technical questions, software training, or understanding organizational procedures.
 They also provide different perspectives that enrich your learning.
 Building relationships across the team prepares you for professional environments where you will rarely have just one supervisor.
+If you find yourself feeling like you have no mentorship at all, broadening your support network becomes even more critical.

 Connect with other practicum students, whether at your site or through your academic program.
 Peer support helps normalize challenges and provides a space to problem-solve together.
 Someone else may have faced similar situations and found effective strategies.